 How do you use Angi for business?

-Before 2016, consumers paid a fee to access Angie’s List to find home service pros, but then the platform adopted a freemium business model (one with both a limited free and an upgraded premium version), where both consumers and businesses pay.
-While both consumers and businesses can use the platform for free, Angi also makes money from advertising placed by member businesses and from annual paid memberships that give consumers perks like member-only discounts.
+Angi employs a freemium business model (one with both a limited free and an upgraded premium version) where both consumers and businesses pay.
+While both consumers and contractors can use the platform for free, Angi makes money from advertising placed by member contractors, and from annual paid memberships that give consumers perks like member-only discounts.

 Which is better for local businesses, Angi or Yelp?

-Yelp and Angi are both top online business directories geared toward helping people discover local businesses.
-However, each platform serves a slightly different audience and use case.
-For example, Yelp is largely for finding local businesses like restaurants, bars, event venues, and salons, whereas Angi is specifically geared toward home services, such as electricians, landscapers, or pool installation.
+Yelp and Angi are both online business directories that help people discover local businesses.
+However, each serves a slightly different audience and use case.
+Yelp is largely for finding local businesses like restaurants, bars, event venues, and salons, whereas Angi is specifically geared toward home services such as electricians, landscapers, or pool installation.
 Learn more about Yelp for business.

-Angi, or Angie’s List, can be an effective marketing tool for home service providers—particularly those with new businesses, those seeking to enter new markets, or those struggling to get online visibility in Google search.
-Angi’s platform does the heavy lifting for your business, working as a sales team member whose job it is to attract qualified leads and send them your way so that you can turn leads into customers and grow your business.
+Angi (formerly Angie’s List) can be an effective marketing tool for home service providers—particularly those with new businesses looking for effective local advertising ideas, those seeking to enter new markets, or those struggling to get online visibility in Google search.
+Angi does the heavy lifting for your business, working as a de facto sales representative to attract qualified leads and send them your way so you can turn them into customers and grow your business.